naturalis/nbclassify/html/orchid/README.rst

       import django
       print(django.__path__)"

+   The ``WSGIApplicationGroup`` directive is necessary because OrchiD depends on some Python modules that are affected by the `Simplified GIL State API`_ issue.

    The corresponding ``settings.py`` for your Django site must have the following options set for this to work::